chanda-dev/chanda-dev/README.md

 ---

 ## 🏆 Achievements
-- ⭐ Contributed to multiple open-source projects.
+- ⭐ Contributed to multiple school projects.
 - 🚀 Developed scalable applications using React, Flutter, and Express.js.
 - 📚 Passionate about AI & Machine Learning for e-learning platforms.